caiorss/Emacs-Elisp-Programming/README.md

 -   [Advanced scratch - Emacs Bites](https://www.youtube.com/watch?v=Q-bmvMWqWmY)

-A more in depth look at shell tricks we can use to start a scratch emacs for testing packages and deployment and anything else you need a clean emacs for.
+A more in depth look at shell tricks we can use to start a scratch Emacs for testing packages and deployment and anything else you need a clean Emacs for.

 **Debugging:**